Anwilcz/SEI-Project-3-59/README.md

 ## Overview

 The project aim was to build a full-stack application including own backend and frontend setup by using Express API to serve data from the Mongo database and render information in the browser by JavaScript React.

-## Contributors’ Notes

-### Anna
-Add your text here..

-### Rhona
-Add your text here..

-### Talia
-Add your text here..

-### Jamie
-Add your text here..
+The application was inspired by the Airbnb experience that operates the marketplace for listed activities.
+The project includes various filters that allow clipping data to the area of interest of potential customers, user authentication and post features for profile and custom experience page.
+Registered users can add their own experience through a multi field form request and favourite listings that already exist in the database.

 </br>
 </br>